MSE250/Plotting-Guidebook-for-MSE-250/README.md

 For those who prefer an online environment, online JupyterLab is a great choice.
 You can access it through this link: `https://jupyter.org/try-jupyter/lab/` \
 JupyterLab offers a robust, interactive environment for coding and data analysis.

+Google Colab is also a good choice (https://colab.research.google.com).
+The Colab is able to run Jupyter Notebook Script as well.
+But the GUI and features of Colab follows "Google style", maybe it is easier to use.

 ## If you encounter any problems

 1. Ask ChatGPT，Claude etc. (Both ChatGPT and Claude are programming experts available 24/7 for your assistance).